-Being able to read, whether books for pleasure, packaging on food and medicine, or information about health appointments, is important to blind and partially sighted people, yet this information is often inaccessible.
+Being able to read, whether its books for pleasure, packaging on food and medicine, or information about health appointments, is important to blind and partially sighted people, yet this is often inaccessible.

 Most of the stats above are taken from My Voice, which is a valuable source of evidence on how blind and partially sighted people access information.
 For full references contact [email protected].
 Further research on this topic can be found below.

 Research into the legibility of braille produced on swell paper.
 Published 2011.

 Research investigating the importance of the quality of accessible information, to users of accessible formats, transcribers who produce them, and service providers who pay for them.
 Published 2008.

 Research to inform planning around tactile reading - particularly looking at potential audiences for a tactile code other than braille, and existing codes which could meet this need.
 Published 2008.

 This paper considers existing research evidence looking at the relationship between age, disease, and tactile sensitivity.
 The purpose of this work was to investigate the feasibility of developing a touch test which could determine whether someone has sufficient sensitivity in their fingers to pursue braille reading.